Skip to content

 Your EOR influences that decision more than most companies realize, from onboarding through every payroll run.

-Based on our 2026 analysis, the best EOR providers for Singapore are RemoFirst, Multiplier, and Remote.
+Based on The Borderless Standard, the 10-pillar framework Employ Borderless scores every provider on, the best EOR providers for Singapore in 2026 are RemoFirst, Remote, and Multiplier.

 This guide covers eight providers, so whether budget or compliance depth is the priority, the right fit for you is likely on this page.